Why did Bruce Joffe (Founding Publisher – Portugal Living Magazine) decide to move from the USA for good? Check out his expat interview!

 Bruce: Okay.
 Let’s start with Facebook because you mentioned it.
 There are over a thousand Facebook groups for expats and immigrants who are moving to or here in Portugal.

-My first book about Portugal, is called Expat Leaving the USA for Good.
+My first book about Portugal is called Expat Leaving the USA for Good.
 The first third of the book talks about why we left the United States, what our reasons were, why we felt the urgency, and why we selected Portugal.
-And it goes through the first year, maybe the first two years experience navigating.
+And it goes through the first year, maybe the first two years of experience navigating.

 After the book was published, I realized that the title of my book, Expat, Leaving the USA for Good, is actually what we call an oxymoron.
 They contradict each other.
 If you’re leaving the USA for good, you’re leaving for something better, okay, or you’re leaving permanently.